Door dents

 For many years, door dings could only be fixed by body shops.
 That would typically require metalwork, filling, and painting.
 Modern technology (specifically paintless dent removal) has changed that.

 Not every dent can be fixed this way, but you’d be amazed at what these experts are capable of fixing.
 They use a wide range of special tools from tiny hammers and levers to suction cups.
-In general, most dents can be fixed or at least improved as long as there aren’t any sharp creases in the metal.
-Any related scratches will need to be either polished or touched up as well.

 Leave a Reply